GiGurra/franklin-heisenberg-bridge/README.md

 val a: MyHeisenbergType = ..
 val b: MyHeisenbergType = ..

-// We call .create just like in [franklin] val op1: Future[Unit] = collection.create(a)
-val op2: Future[Unit] = collection.create(b)
+// We call .create just like in franklin, except that now we have static typing! val op1: Future[Unit] = collection.create(a) val op2: Future[Unit] = collection.create(b)